reflex-dev/reflex-web/docs/wrapping-react/imports.md

 Some libraries you may want to wrap may require dynamic imports.
 This is because they they may not be compatible with Server-Side Rendering (SSR).

-To handle this in Reflex all you need todo is subclass when defining your component `NoSSRComponent`
+To handle this in Reflex all you need to do is subclass `NoSSRComponent` when defining your component.

 Often times when you see an import something like this: